 Have you been struggling to overcome cravings?
 At times we all get cravings, whether they’re because of emotions, our sleep patterns, our stress levels, or something else.
 There are short-term and long-term ways to fight them without waving the white flag and driving to the convenience store to load up on junk food late at night (or any time, really).
 Try implementing these tips below to help reduce the cravings you feel and you’ll begin to be satisfied by healthier choices.

-With my upcoming book The Beauty Detox Power releasing at the end of this month of March (yay!)
+In my book The Beauty Detox Power I talk extensively about cravings.
 I wanted to share with you a little more about cravings.
 I cover specific types of cravings and how to handle them extensively in my new book in much more detail.
 There are are actually different reasons for different types of cravings.
 I know from personal experience and working with my clients that cravings are something we all struggle with.
-I look forward to giving you many new tools and tips that will be life changing, in just a few weeks!!
-To ensure you get your book as soon as it is released you can pre-order you book today!

 In the meantime, here are a few tips to get you started for now…